doxeylab/learn-genomics-in-linux/task7/README.md

 # ASSIGNMENT QUESTIONS

 The questions for this task are indicated by the lines starting with ![question](https://github.com/doxeylab/learn-genomics-in-linux/raw/master/questionbox.png) above.
-Please submit your answers under quizzes on LEARN.
+Please submit your answers in the dropbox on LEARN.